Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 --- abstract

 This document defines a Dynamic Host Configuration Protocol (DHCP) option extension designed to advertise the reachability and runtime parameters of an upstream intelligent control plane during the initial bootstrap phase.
-The specified metadata includes LLM capability status, parameter scale, deployment hierarchy roles, and API pricing attributes.
 This mechanism allows client devices to perceive the intelligence profiles of upstream control plane prior to establishing sessions, mitigating control-plane latency and redundant session negotiation overhead.

 --- middle